narrative-environments/CourseCompendium/Posthuman.md

 Morris, A. (2006).
 New media poetics: as we may think/how to write.
 In: _New media poetics: contexts, technotexts, and theories_. edited by A. Morris, and T. Swiss.
 Cambridge, MA: MIT Press, 1-46.

+Wolfe, C. (2010) _What is posthumanism?_ Minneapolis, MN: University of Minnesota Press.